-Five In Demand Design Jobs in Illinois
+Five In-Demand Design Jobs in Illinois

-Many gigs will offer remote contracts, it’s a good idea to keep in mind your proximity to some of the urban areas where the Fortune 500 companies are going to have offices.
+Many gigs will offer remote contracts, so it’s a good idea to keep in mind your proximity to some of the urban areas where the Fortune 500 companies are going to have offices.

 Regardless of your location, here are some useful facts and links regarding job titles, salaries, and vacancies across the state of Illinois:

 - UX/UI Designer: Of all the jobs listed in this section, Illinois seems to have a uniquely high demand for UX/UI designers.
-UX/UI pros specialize in linking up consumer behavior with digital experience design.
+UX/UI pros specialize in linking consumer behavior with digital experience design.

 - Graphic Designer: Graphic designers are the heart and soul of many projects, visualizing the core value proposition and building a context and style for websites.
-Graphic designers tend to excel in using digital design tools like Photoshop in order to contribute to the projects they work on.
+Graphic designers tend to excel in using digital design tools like Photoshop to contribute to the projects they work on.

-Translating traditional marketing capabilities into graphic design and digital experiences requires a unique kind of marketing professional, and one that tends to specialize in integrating digital design within a marketing strategy.
+Translating traditional marketing capabilities into graphic design and digital experiences requires a unique kind of marketing professional and one that tends to specialize in integrating digital design within a marketing strategy.

-- Motion Designer (animation): Motion designers are more of a niche profession, with less opportunity in Illinois than the other jobs listed in this section.
+- Motion Designer (animation): Motion designers are more of a niche profession, with fewer opportunities in Illinois than in the other jobs listed in this section.
 However, it’s also quite a rare skill, as it’s a difficult process to craft the illusion of motion through layering graphics.